Ali-Mikael/Pen-testing/h2-dora.md

 $ sudo virsh net-start isolated
 ```

-Before launching the VMs, we quickly change the network source.

-On the `metasploitable` we simply change it like so:
+On `metasploitable` we simply change the network source on the NIC like so:

 <img width="1848" height="445" alt="2026-04-05-16:43:57" src="https://github.com/user-attachments/assets/f96f54e6-133a-473b-b291-0604ae568bf7" />